kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/README.md

 ![Color coded pin connections](https://github.com/kbickham/iLife_Robotic_Vaccum_v3s_Reverse_Engineer/blob/master/processorcolorcoded.jpg)

-8:15pm After careful testing and combing through the data sheet, I have ascertained that port J11 is not a uart port...it's an spi interface (while on other versions of this chip..HOWEVER this is an STMF030 R8T6 and I believe pin 49  (my labeled D) may have TX function on usart2.
+8:15pm After careful testing and combing through the data sheet, I have ascertained that port J11 is not a uart port...it's a a single wire (SWDIO/SWCLK) interface (andthis is an STMF030 R8T6 and I believe pin 49  (my labeled D) may have TX function on usart2.

 A: Pins 1,13,32,64 - VDD - power (max 4v, 13 is analog)